 Education (Click on the degrees to see coursework listings)

 I enjoy physical exercise such as the Grouse Grind and running, cycling and triathlons.
 I've done three marathons, and on August 26, 2012 I completed the Ironman Canada race in Penticton.
 Over the last few years I've started regularly swimming in the ocean and now swim roughly two out of every three days throughout the year.
 I take a thermometer and record the temperature.
 Here's a chart showing all the temperatures I've recorded since I started recording temps in 2016 (you can compare with this site).
+Here's the official site that shows the water quality test results locally.
 And, to answer all the questions about whether this activity is good for you, or not, here's an academic article: Cold Water Swimming—Benefits and Risks: A Narrative Review.

 I've just recently (2022) started plotting the locations of all the monkey puzzle trees I come across.